IbadSheikh/ITSC-4155Project/README.md

 - run "flask run"

 - Install node.js on your computer if you haven't done so already
+- Then run "npm install" to install necessary packages for this project
 - Go to the front end folder in the terminal and run "npm start build" Then go to "http://127.0.0.1:5000" for the local instance